Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 nj.gov/state/museum

 Dive into fascinating pieces of Garden State history like Native American artifacts and dinosaur and shark fossil records.
-Visit the planetarium or see the gigantic-sized toys from years gone by.
+Visit the planetarium or see gigantic-sized toys from years gone by.

 NEW YORK HALL OF SCIENCE